artefactual/archivematica-docs/admin-manual/installation-setup/customization/scaling-archivematica.rst

 --------

-Archivematica includes a number of features and options to improve scalability & performance.
+Archivematica includes a number of features and options to improve scalability and performance.
 The default configuration options are geared towards "typical" use cases and for many users won't require any modification.
-However, some users will benefit from optimizing configuration options to meet their specific preservation needs & available computing resources.
+However, some users will benefit from optimizing configuration options to meet their specific preservation needs and available computing resources.

-This guide describes three broad approaches to scaling & optimization and the specific techniques available to each approach.
+This guide describes three broad approaches to scaling and optimization and the specific techniques available to each approach.

 This is not a detailed 'how to' guide or set of specific recommendations.
 The